nff520/PPN/README.md

 ## Before You Begin

-Make sure the following are installed on the SQL Server or PPN server before starting:
+Make sure the following are installed on the SQL or PPN server before starting:

 - Microsoft SQL Server
 - SQL Server Management Studio (SSMS)